krig/fossnorth2019/slides.md

 Note:

-AI Winter, interesting to see that not only have AI had a comeback, but there are also hints that there may be another AI winter coming.
+AI Winter, turns out AI is a lot harder than expected.
+Actually AI still seems to be surprisingly hard.
+Self-driving cars is still not quite there.
+Second AI winter coming?

 --